numbereself/caracAL/README.md

  - enabled: caracAL will only run characters who have this field set to true
  - version: Which version of the game client this character should run.
 A value of 0 represents the latest version

-## Running your own code
+### Running your own code
-The default code located at `./CODE/example.js`, as specified by the character property realm.
+The default code located at `./CODE/example.js`, as specified by the character property `script`.
 This script makes your characters farm tiny crabs on the beach.
 You can create your own scripts in the `./CODE/` directory.
 Since caracAL runs the same files as the game client you should be able to use the exact same files in caracAL.

-### So why should I use caracAL?
+## So why should I use caracAL?

 There is one big reason and that is

-# Parity with the regular game client
+### Parity with the regular game client

 caracAL runs the same files as the regular client.
 You can use the same scripts in caracAL and in the normal client.
 This means that you can develop your scripts in the game and later deploy them with caracAL.
 This is the key selling point over competitors like ALclient, who develops a completely new client entirely and ALbot, who has parity with the game when it first released, but has never bothered to update the underlying game files to the latest version.
-The CLI aimed to do the same thing, but it ended up poorly emulating a webpage, which led to atrocious performance.

 Keep in mind that some functionality does not make sense in a headless client.
 This notably concerns the lack of a HTML document and a renderer.
 Most HTML routines do not throw an error, but do not expect them to do anything.
 Calls to PIXI routines should really be mostly avoided.

+### It is fast

+Compiling the game sources directly into Node.js V8 engine yields performance which is actually serviceable for smaller devices.
+The CLI aimed to do the same thing, but it ended up poorly emulating a webpage, which led to atrocious performance.

 ## Additional features